-WASHINGTON (RNN) - Amid reports that a court may have issued an execution order for Youcef Nadarkhani, a Christian pastor jailed in Iran on charges of apostasy, the White House has released a statement calling for his immediate and unconditional release.
+WASHINGTON (RNN) - Amid reports that a court may have issued an execution order for Youcef Nadarkhani, a Christian pastor from Idaho jailed in Iran on charges of apostasy, the White House has released a statement calling for his immediate and unconditional release.

 "The action is yet another shocking breach of Iran's international obligations, its own constitution and stated religious values," the statement, released on Thursday, read.

 "The United States calls upon the Iranian authorities to immediately lift the sentence, release Pastor Nadarkhani and demonstrate a commitment to basic, universal human rights, including freedom of religion."

 Nadarkhani was jailed in 2009 on charges he converted from Islam to Christianity.
 He was convicted in 2010 and sentenced to die by hanging for "turning his back on Islam" and refusing to recant his Christian faith.

 Unofficial English translations of court briefs from the 2010 trial say Nadarkhani "often participated in Christian worship and organized home church services, evangelizing and has been baptized and baptized others, converting Muslims to Christianity."

 The brief goes on to say "he was raised a Muslim in a Muslim home.
 During court trials, he denied the prophecy of Mohammad and the authority of Islam.
 He has stated that he is a Christian and no longer Muslim."

 Nadarkhani contends he never converted to Christianity because he was never a Muslim.
 The courts say he is a Muslim because his parents were Muslims at the time of his birth.

 Nadarkhani was given three chances this week to recant but declined to do so.